A Carolina Trail: Diary of a Kayak Fishing Season

 As I rounded the next bend, I came on a flat that held structure, and a bass smashed my crankbait.
 It turned out to be my biggest fish of the day, and my final upgrade.

-Later, when reviewing catch footage, I noticed that my retrieve was a bit fast, and it should have been slower, as I fished my way back.
+Later, while reviewing catch footage, I noticed that my retrieve was a bit fast, and it should have been slower as I fished my way back.

 The final result: an 18th place finish, and valuable AOY points.
 When the Angler of the Year points were tallied, I had dropped to 2nd place overall behind Dontrell Sullivan, one of the only other anglers to catch a fish at the previous event at Shearon Harris.